 robots.txt file should always be at the root of your domain.
 So if your domain is www.example.com, it should be found at

 http://www.example.com/robots.txt.
-Do be aware: if your domain responds without www. too, make sure it has the same
+Do be aware: if your domain responds without www. then make sure it also has the same

 It’s also very important that your

 robots.txt.
-The name is case sensitive.
-Don’t make any mistakes in it or it will just not work.
+The name is case sensitive, so get that right or it just won’t work.

 Pros and cons of using